Dakimen/P10_BigDesk_API/README.md

 # P10_BigDesk_API

 A Django REST Framework API for managing projects, issues, users, and related data with authentication and role-based access control.
+Included in it:
+- Authentication (login, signup, token management)
+- Role-based access control (users with different permissions)
+- Endpoints for CRUD operations on core entities: Projects, Issues/Tickets, Users
+- Validation, routing, and standardized JSON responses

+Designed to serve as the backend for task management or issue tracking applications.

+## Features

+1. Built with Django REST Framework
+Uses Django for the web framework and DRF for API serialization and routing.

+2. Authentication & Access Control
+Secure login and user authentication.
+Role-based access ensures users only have access to permitted resources.

+3. CRUD operations for core ressources
+The API supports typical operations for:
+Projects
+Issues – issue tracking and management
+Users – user data and management

 ## Launching the API